KUMA-ORIGINAL/KUMA-ORIGINAL/README.md

 ## I'm a Python BackEnd Developer

 Languages and Tools:
-- Python
-- Django
-- DRF
+- Python, Django, DRF
-- PostgreSQL
+- SQL, SQLite, MongoDB, Redis, PostgreSQL
-- Docker
-- HTML
-- CSS
+- Docker, Docker-compose
-- JS
+- HTML, CSS, JS
+- Pycharm, Postman

 <!--
 **KUMA-ORIGINAL/KUMA-ORIGINAL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.